metauni/metauni.github.io/index.md

 ## What is metauni?

-On the theory that is better to show than tell, here is a video from our first course on algebraic geometry:
+On the theory that is better to show than tell, here is a video from one of our recent seminars:

 <p align="center">
 <iframe width="800" height="450" src="https://www.youtube.com/embed/Fccfv2DWUgM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>